General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

-This equation can be split in three linearly-independent parts corresponding to contributions of the gauge, $\fig$, the mass, $\fim$, and the spin, $\fis$, modes of the gravitational multipolar field to the overall value of the Skrotskii effect.
+This equation can be split in three, linearly-independent parts corresponding to the contributions of the gauge, $\fig$, the mass, $\fim$, and the spin, $\fis$, multipoles of the gravitational field to the Skrotskii effect.
 Specifically, we have

-where $\phi_0$ is constant angle characterizing initial orientation of the polarization ellipse in the plane formed by the ${\bm e}_{(1)}$ and ${\bm e}_{(2)}$ vectors.
+where $\Phi_0$ is a constant angle characterizing the initial orientation of the polarization ellipse of the electromagnetic wave in the reference plane formed by the ${\bm e}_{(1)}$ and ${\bm e}_{(2)}$ vectors.

 The gauge-dependent part of the Skrotskii effect is easily integrated so that we obtain